oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 Some tools use the same identifier to refer to multiple distinct (although logically related) rules.
 Therefore, the `id` properties ([sec](#reportingdescriptor-object--id-property)) of the `reportingDescriptor` objects do not need to be unique within the array.

-> EXAMPLE: In this example, two distinct but related rules have the same rule id.
+> EXAMPLE 1: In this example, two distinct but related rules have the same rule id.
 They are distinguished by their message strings.
 >
 > ```json
 > "driver": {                       # A toolComponent object (§3.19).